PaulMures/PaulMures/README.md

-- Hi, I'm Paul
-- I’m interested in various kinds of programming
-- I’m currently learning Python and will be moving to C# soon
+Interested in various types of Software Development Experience in Python, C#, Java, and JavaScript